hafedEfheij/hafedEfheij/README.md

 <!------------------------------ Now ------------------------------>
  <section>
    <h2><i>What is happening on 2023?</i></h2>
+I am Hafed Efheij, hailing from Tripoli, Libya.
+With a passion for programming and a keen eye for problem-solving, I am eager to explore new and exciting opportunities in the field.
+My technical expertise includes working with PHP, .NET and a variety of other programming languages.
+I am now seeking to collaborate on intermediate-level Javascript projects and contribute my skills to the team.
 I am in the process of acquiring new skills and enhancing my abilities.
 I will soon be ready to embark on new projects.
 If you are interested in my profile, please reach out to me via email or connect with me on LinkedIn.

  - 📧 Hafedrs@gmail.com
   - 🔗 [Hafed Efhheij - LinkedIn] (https://www.linkedin.com/in/hafedefheij)